ashish96/Project-A-B-Testing-for-new-Credit-Card-Launch/README.md

 Fashion & Apparel

 Beauty & Personal Care

-A/B Testing Framework: Prepared the foundation for testing promotional strategies and measuring their effect on transaction value and credit card adoption.

 📈 Analysis Techniques Used
 Exploratory Data Analysis (EDA) with pandas, matplotlib, and seaborn